BlueSky996/CoW-BatchAuction-Prototype/README.md

 Signature-based off-chain orders

-These features are intentionally excluded to keep the focus on core batch auction mechanics.
+The focus is kept strictly on core batch auction mechanics.

--- Why This Project ?
+Why This Project

 This repository exists to demonstrate: